 The NRC Research Associateship Programs (RAP) promote excellence in scientific and technological research conducted by the U.S. government through the administration of programs offering graduate, postdoctoral, and senior level research opportunities at sponsoring federal laboratories and affiliated institutions.

-In these programs, prospective applicants select a research project or projects from among the large group of opportunities listed on this website.
-Prior to completing an application, prospective applicants should contact the proposed Research Adviser to assure that funding will be available if their application is recommended by NRC Research Associateship Programs panels.
+In the NRC Research Associateship Programs, prospective applicants select a research project or projects from among a large group of Research Opportunities available through this website.
+Prior to completing an application, prospective applicants should contact the Research Adviser listed with the selected Research Opportunity(ies) to assure that funding will be available if the application is recommended by NRC Research Associateship Programs panels.

 Prospective applicants should carefully read the details and eligibility of the program to which they are applying.
-Some laboratories have citizenship restrictions (open only to U.S. citizens and permanent residents), and some laboratories have research opportunities that are not open to senior applicants (more than 5 years beyond the Ph.D.).
-When searching for research opportunities, applicants may limit their search to only those laboratories which match their eligibility criteria.
+Some laboratories have citizenship restrictions (open only to U.S. citizens and permanent residents), and some laboratories have Research Opportunities that are not open to senior applicants (more than 5 years beyond the Ph.D.).
+When searching for Research Opportunities, applicants may limit their search to only those laboratories which match their eligibility criteria.
 In addition, applicants should note application deadlines, as not all laboratories participate in all reviews.